MSW Field Education

 Task supervisors may be assigned to work alongside a MSW field instructor to provide support and task supervision for the MSW student.
 This may occur when the task supervisor has expertise in a certain area related to the student’s learning goals, but they may not have the MSW degree or qualifications to provide sole field instruction.
 A task supervisor may also be assigned when an off- site MSW field instructor has been approved.

-By agreeing to host a MSW field student, agencies agree to follow the specific responsibilities listed within the field manual as well as review & complete the necessary forms listed below.
+By agreeing to host a MSW field student, agencies agree to follow the specific responsibilities listed within the field manual as well as review & complete the Field Agency Evaluation of Field Placement form below.

 Forms for Unique Circumstances